Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 These octopus are bottom dwellers inhabiting sandy and silty areas in shallow coral reefs, tidepools, and clumps of algae at depths of 0-20 m (0-66 ft).They hide in rock crevices, inside empty seashells, and in discarded bottles and cans.

 The body of H. lunulata is about the size of a grape seed at birth and that of a golf ball at maturity.
 Adults are usually less than 5 cm (1.97 in) long with arms to 7 cm (2.8 in) when extended.
-They weigh 10-100 g, avg.
+They weigh 10 to 100 g, avg.
 55 g (0.35-3.5 oz, avg.
 1.9 oz).
 Females are slightly larger than males.

 Blue-ringed-octopuses hunt during the day.
 They eat small crabs, hermit crabs, shrimp, and occasionally small fishes: however, they are primarily crab-eaters.
 Ambush predators, they usually pounce on their hard-shelled prey trap it with their arms and use their sharp parrot-like beak to pierce a hole in the prey’s shell or exoskeleton.
 Venomous saliva is then dribbled into the wound.
 (Envenomization differs from that used by rattlesnakes which inject their toxic saliva.)
 When the prey is paralyzed, the predatory octopus uses its beak to tear off and eat the softer parts of the animal.
 Enzymes in its saliva partially digests the remaining flesh which the octopus sucks out, leaving the shell behind.
 Reports that this species sprays venom into the surrounding water to paralyze prey are still under investigation.